 The National Marine Lenders Association is a trade association of boat lending specialists.
 Members include financial institutions such as commercial banks, private financing firms, savings and loan companies, credit unions and retail service companies.
 Members extend or originate credit to consumers, retailers/dealers and makers of recreational boats and equipment.

-The National Marine Lenders Association is holding its 36th annual Marine Lenders Conference from Sunday through Tuesday in Naples, Fla.
+The National Marine Lenders Association will hold its 38th annual Lenders Conference from Sunday through Tuesday.